 Practically any fish can be eaten as sashimi.
-In Singapore, tuna Singapore products, salmon and kingfish are commonly utilized for sashimi in Japanese dining establishments.
+In Singapore, tuna Singapore products, salmon, and kingfish are commonly used for sashimi in Japanese dining establishments.

 Types of cuts